Cathay Pacific: Subsidiaries and associates

-Cathay Pacific has diversified into related industries and sectors, including ground handling, aviation engineering, inflight catering.
+Cathay Pacific has diversified into related industries and sectors, including ground handling, aviation engineering, and inflight catering.

 Companies with Cathay Pacific Group stake include:

 Livery

-Before November 1994, all Cathay Pacific aircraft used a "green lettuce" livery and carried the British flag on the empennage.
+From June 1971 until November 1994, Cathay Pacific aircraft used a "lettuce leaf sandwich" livery in Brunswick green and white over bare metal and carried the British flag on the empennage.
 After the handover, aircraft carry the Brand Hong Kong logo and with HONG KONG or in Chinese 香港 under or beside the Brand Hong Kong logo instead of using the Hong Kong Special Administrative Region (HKSAR) flag.
 The HKSAR flag has never appeared on any aircraft.

-All Cathay Pacific aircraft carry the following livery, logos and trademarks: the "Brushwing" livery on the body and on the vertical stabiliser, introduced in the early 1990s, and was first deployed on a Boeing 747–400 (VR-HOT, re-registered as B-HOT), ahead of the launch of Airbus A340 service for Cathay Pacific.
+All Cathay Pacific aircraft carry the following livery, logos and trademarks: the "Brushwing" livery on the body and the vertical stabiliser, introduced in the early 1990s, and was first deployed on a Boeing 747–400 (VR-HOT, later re-registered as B-HOT), ahead of the launch of Airbus A340 service for Cathay Pacific.
 It also features the "Asia's world city" brandline, the Brand Hong Kong logotype and the dragon symbol; the Oneworld logo and the Swire Group logo.
+For most aircraft, the fuselage were all-white livery with a light green cheatline under cabin windows, but for some Cathay Pacific Cargo aircraft, especially Boeing 747-200F, they were bare-metal livery instead.

 The brushwing logo consists of a calligraphic stroke against a green background; the stroke is intended to appear like the wing of a bird.
 The previous logo, consisting of green and white stripes, was in place from the early 1970s until 1994.

-In November 2015, the airline revealed a refreshed version of its previous livery, featuring a simpler paint scheme while maintaining their trademark brushwing on an all-green tail.
+On 1 November 2015, the airline revealed a refreshed version of its previous livery, featuring a simpler paint scheme while maintaining its trademark brushwing on an all-green tail.
 It was first unveiled on a Boeing 777-300ER (B-KPM), in preparation for the delivery of the first Airbus A350 for Cathay Pacific.
 The aircraft was withdrawn from service in June 2020 amidst the COVID-19 pandemic and returned to its lessor in September 2021 at the expiration of its lease.
 The second aircraft was a freighter aircraft, Boeing 747-400ERF (B-LIA).
+Repainting was completed in November 2024.

+On 18 June 2023, Cathay Pacific updated its freighter livery, which replaced the "Cathay Pacific Cargo" text with the larger "Cathay Cargo" text, as part of Cathay Pacific's rebranding.
+It was first unveiled on a Boeing 747-8F (B-LJN).
+An Airbus A330-300 (B-HLV) was the last remaining aircraft that had the classic "Brushwing" livery until it was repainted in November 2024.